hippogriff101/At-the-Moment/README.md

 A social media web application where you can share your mood with anyone.

 ## Features
-- Post anonymously multiple times a day.
+- Post whenever you want only with emojis.
 - End of Day Journal

+## Tech Stats
+Built in HTMl & CSS with ChatGPT

 ## Collaborators